Bay Area Rapid Transit: System modernization

 In 2007, BART stated its intention to improve non-peak (night and weekend) headways for each line to 15 minutes.
 The 20-minute headways at these times is a barrier to ridership.
 In mid-2007, BART temporarily reversed its position, stating that the shortened wait times would likely not happen due to a $900,000 state revenue budget shortfall.
 Nevertheless, BART eventually confirmed the implementation of the plan by January 2008.
 Continued budgetary problems halted the expanded non-peak service and returned off-peak headways to 20 minutes in 2009.

 In 2008, BART announced that it would install solar panels at two yards, maintenance facilities, and Orinda station (the only station that receives sufficient sunlight to justify installation cost).

 In 2012, the California Transportation Commission announced that they would provide funding for expanding BART facilities, through the Santa Clara Valley Transportation Authority, in anticipation of the opening of the Silicon Valley Berryessa Extension. $50 million would go in part to improvements to the Hayward Maintenance Complex.

 In March 2019, BART announced that they would begin updating ticket add-fare machines inside the paid area to accept debit and credit cards for payment (for Clipper cards only).
 In December 2020, BART completed the changeover to Clipper and stopped issuing magstripe paper tickets.
 Existing paper tickets remained valid.
 In April 2021, BART began accepting Clipper cards on Apple Pay, Google Pay, and the Clipper app at all BART stations.
 By December 2023, the fare system was entirely Clipper-only.
 Beginning August 20, 2025, riders no longer need a Clipper card, and can pay using physical contactless credit or debit cards, or mobile payment methods, such as Apple Pay and Google Pay.

 During the 1989 Loma Prieta earthquake, the BART equipment was mostly undamaged.
 A 2010 study concluded that along with some Bay Area freeways, some of BART's overhead structures could collapse in a major earthquake, which has a significant probability of occurring within three decades.
 Seismic retrofitting has been carried out since 2004 upon voter approval to address these deficiencies, especially in the Transbay Tube.
-BART projects that Transbay Tube retrofits are expected to be completed in 2023.
+BART projects that Transbay Tube retrofits were completed by 2024.